What will I study in seminary?

 Seminary has become a place where students span wider backgrounds than ever before, and the seminary classroom consists of individuals from a variety of professional, church, and cultural backgrounds.
 The curriculum at Pittsburgh Theological Seminary enables students to take advantage of cross registration at other Pittsburgh universities to obtain an interdisciplinary competency that will inform the work they do as future teachers, social workers, pastors, church planters, and faith-based non-profit leaders.
 They will integrate their seminary training with courses in sociology, black studies, psychology, education, and more.

 All of this curricular change makes seminary an exciting place to study and work, where students, faculty, and staff are learning collaboratively how to shape the future of the church, academy, and world.
 If you are someone seeking to join in this work, we invite you to connect with us at Pittsburgh Theological Seminary.

-Tracy Riggle Young is the director of enrollment and retention at Pittsburgh Theological Seminary.
+Tracy Riggle Young is the senior director of enrollment services at Pittsburgh Theological Seminary.
 Prior to working at the Seminary, she earned her MA, taught at The Neighborhood Academy and with Teach for America, and worked in the admissions arena.
 Tracy is excited to help students discern their calls to ministry and ensure their success while in seminary.
 Her research interests include feminist theology and Black liberation theology.